pgvector/pgvector/README.md

 ## Multitenancy

-For applications with multiple tenants, sharing an approximate index between tenants means vectors from one tenant can affect recall for other tenants.
+For applications with multiple tenants, sharing an approximate index between tenants means vectors from one tenant can affect recall (and speed) for other tenants.

 For tenant isolation, use [list partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html).